DSnoNintendo/excav8r.py/README.md

 # Will save images from both DuckDuckGo and Google with keyword "hot dog"
 # to a folder called ScrapedImages in the working directory
 # The function will return all images downloaded in a 30 second timeframe
-scraper.getAll("hot dog png", destination="ScrapedImages", timeout=30)
+scraper.getAll("hot dog png", destination="ScrapedImages/", timeout=30)

 #Will return a list of up to 20 PIL Image objects from Google Images with keyword "chihuahua"
 #timeout argument is null if as_list is True